 Material Construction and stitching

 Different suits will have different constructions that help categories their type and price.
+We have a stone paper notebook for each material with pricing for you to order or collect in one of our stores..
 Relating back to issues of water infiltration, wetsuit construction is a vital aspect of a good suit.
 The fundamental reason for this is that seams and stitching allow what is known as ‘flushing’ when water gets into the suit.
 The zip, in which you enter the suit also plays a significant role in flushing.
 This is because stitching in wetsuit construction and the addition of a zip in which to enter the suit requires needle and thread; these create holes for water to infiltrate the suit.
 Such stitching is known as flatlock and overlock.
 Such stitching in a suit is adequate for summer wetsuits when water temperatures are higher, but in winter will be a vast disadvantage to sustaining body temperature, even in thicker winter designed suits (5/4/3).
 The below diagrams illustrate how the stitching works.